Each release of Kibana brings new features and product improvements. Here are the highlights of the feature and user experience changes in 6.6.0.

 For example, you can select a supplied configuration to detect unusual processes in Docker containers:

-For more information, see Creating machine learning jobs.
+For more information, see Creating anomaly detection jobs.